-Although Diamant’s look contradicts anything stereotypically ‘French,’ it does capture the urban, underground aesthetic of the capital’s modern nightlife culture.
+Diamant look contradicts anything stereotypically ‘French’ but that captures the urban, underground aesthetic of the capital’s modern nightlife culture.
 “I think the girl in the sailor shirt with a baguette under her arm and a beret on her head hanged itself about five years ago,” she says.
 “I’m not sure Parisians are as stylish as you want to believe.
-They’re less daring than others, so they stay away from bad taste, but I find that sad.”
+They’re less daring than others so they stay away from bad taste but I find that sad.”

 She has experienced homophobia since moving to Paris.
 “It exists every day,” she says.
 “But I think I have more worries about being a woman in general than about being gay.”
-She describes Le Marais, Paris’s renowned gay district, as being “often forbidden to girls, misogynist, transphobic and boring” so she keeps her friends and family close, involving them in her working life where possible.
-When she first hosted a club night in 2010 at Les Souffleurs, a gay dive bar in the area, she invited a group of her closest friends whom she calls “the little band of Parisian queerettes”.
+She describes Le Marais, Paris’s renowned gay district, as being ‘often forbidden to girls, misogynist, transphobic and boring’ so she keeps her friends and family close, involving them in her working life where possible.
+When she first hosted a club night in 2010 at Les Souffleurs, a gay dive bar in the area, she invited a group of her closest friends who she calls ‘the little band of Parisian queerettes’.

 “It’s important to be connected with your people,” she says.
 “I believe in the party because I believe in a shared state of happiness and madness and delirium.
 It’s about creating a moment to forget a bit of this darkness.”